graphhopper/directions-api/README.md

 ## How to Start

- 1. To use the API you need an API key, please [contact us](https://graphhopper.com/#directions-api).
+ 1. To use the Directions API you need an API key, Get it [here](https://graphhopper.com/#directions-api).
  2. Read the documentation for the **Routing API**, the **Matrix API** and the **Geocoding API** below.

 Also you can see routing and geocoding in action at [GraphHopper Maps](http://graphhopper.com/maps).